vpinball/vpinball/docs/FileLayout.md

 The table override file allows to tweak a few settings for playing a given table by overriding the settings defined in the global settings.

 All the settings can be adjusted using the in-game UI, available when playing.
-When clicking the save button, the user is asked wether the modifications should be saved as global preferences, or as table overrides.
+When clicking the save button, the user is asked whether the modifications should be saved as global preferences, or as table overrides.
 Settings that have been overriden for the played table can be identified by a circle & dot icon in the in-game UI.

 For advanced uses, it is possible to specify the global and table override ini files on the command line.